Mixton/oio-frontend/README.md

 A web server to access to your OpenIO data: http://ip:port/container/object

+You will need an OpenIO cluster up and rucan try the docker container http://docs.openio.io/docker-image/)

 This is a demo, feel free to improve it.

 ```sh